strapi/documentation/docusaurus/docs/dev-docs/configurations/sso.md

 :::

 :::caution
-Deploying the admin and backend on entirely different unrelated domains is not possible at this time when using SSO.
+Deploying the admin and backend on entirely different unrelated domains is not possible at this time when using SSO due to restrictions in cross-domain cookies.
 :::

 <details>